The number one cause of burnout? Stress.

 If we’re not careful, we can swirl around in a toilet bowl of reactionism.
 What do we do about it?
 Try pausing and noticing when you’re feeling stressed.
 That way, you can catch yourself before someone, or something else elicits a bigger reaction that you may later regret.

 - Manage Your Thoughts

-Managing our thoughts is a piece of the stress puzzle.
-Noticing unhelpful and stress-inducing thoughts and replacing them or reframing your thinking around them will help.
+Managing our thoughts is another piece of the stress puzzle.
+Noticing unhelpful and stress-inducing thoughts and reframing your thinking around them will help.